shenhuiying2017/azure-docs.es-es/articles/marketplace-consumer/mytemplates-getstarted.md

 <properties
-   pageTitle="Introducción a las plantillas privadas | Microsoft Azure" description="Agregue, administre y comparta plantillas privadas con el Portal de Azure, con la CLI de Azure o con PowerShell." services="marketplace-customer" documentationCenter="" authors="VybavaRamadoss"
+   pageTitle="Get started with private Templates | Microsoft Azure" description="Add, manage and share your private templates using the Azure portal, the Azure CLI, or PowerShell." services="marketplace-customer" documentationCenter="" authors="VybavaRamadoss"